 Since moving back to the Netherlands, we have been going on a weekend trips on his birthday.
 We did Paris in 2010, a castle-weekend in Aye, Belgium in 2011 and last year stayed in another castle in Luxembourg.
 The last two years had been easier now that we have a car and we can just drive wherever we feel like.

-In the early months of 2012, the prices of gasoline in Western Europe has gone up dramatically so we thought that we might save some euros if we refuel in Luxembourg.
+In the early months of 2012, the prices of gasoline in Western Europe have gone up dramatically so we thought that we might save some euros if we refuel in Luxembourg.
 Half an hour before reaching our destination, the gas light turned red and there wasn’t any gasoline station in sight.
 We were worried that we would get stuck in the middle of the road with no fuel and no food.

 Luckily we made it to the border in time and the funniest thing was, there were at least ten refilling stations within a 10-kilometer radius of the border.
 The price of gasoline was at least €0.20 cheaper than in the Netherlands so surely those living in the borders of Belgium, Luxembourg and Germany drive all the way here to save on gas.

 After checking in at the hotel, drinking our cremant and changing rooms, we set off immediately to explore the Old City and take advantage of the gorgeous spring weather.
 It was almost unbelievable that it could be that hot in early spring.
 I was even able to wear a knitted dress without stockings.

 Exploring Luxembourg city centre